 Bringing opportunities to travel into your life is one of the biggest tips I can give you.
-INVITE travel into your life, and it will happen!
+Invite travel into your life, and it will happen.

 Sometimes the opportunity to travel falls into your lap.
-You’ve been invited to a last minute bachelorette party in Vegas.
+You’ve been invited to a last-minute bachelorette party in Vegas.
 Someone texts you to tell you that plane tickets to Rome are only $300 round trip, and it’s winter break.

 You haven’t had any time to plan!
 You probably have the money but you’re not sure, you may have some concert thing next week but that isn’t confirmed either… Sometimes you just gotta go.
 Spend the money.
 Skip the class (don’t tell them I said that), reschedule that test.
 You only live once!Sometimes you just gotta GO.
 Spend the money, skip the class (don't tell them I said that), reschedule that test.
 You only live once!
 Click To Tweet

-At 11PM on a Thursday I spontaneously booked an insanely cheap flight to Georgia… at 6AM that next day!
+At 11PM on a Thursday, I spontaneously booked a flight for 6 AM that next day.
 I ended up spending 4 days in Georgia and had a spectacular time even though I had done zero research on the country.
-It was fate, and it taught me that sometimes you just have to go for it!
+It taught me that sometimes you just have to go for it.

 11.)
 You’ll probably have to sacrifice a bit to do it Spoiler alert: it’s so worth it.